Egg freezing, also known as fertility preservation or oocyte cryopreservation, is a procedure to preserve a woman’s eggs in their current state.

 Sounds simple, but is it?
 What else is there to know about egg freezing?

-Reproductive Medicine Associates of Southern California’s Dr. Katherine Green lists five questions to ask your fertility doctor if you’re interested in freezing your eggs.
+Reproductive Medicine Associates of Southern California’s Dr. Thomas Kim lists five questions to ask your fertility doctor if you’re interested in freezing your eggs.

 What is Egg Freezing?

 Egg Freezing has many names: fertility preservation, oocyte cryopreservation, or simply egg freezing.
 Whatever nomenclature you prefer to use it all means the same thing.